 Please refer to the Solo Travel Safety section of this blog, do a bit of research and head out.
 Don’t forget to give yourself some quiet time as well and take note of how it feels to be independent, strong and capable.

-Best destinations for new solo travelers without travel experience: anywhere close to home.
+Anywhere close to home.
 After you’re comfortable close to home you can stretch yourself to the next category.

 Both of these categories of solo travelers have the same best destination in my mind so I’ve lumped them together.